-Depression is serious condition affecting millions of Americans each year.
+Depression is a serious condition affecting millions of Americans each year.
 Often mistaken for ordinary sadness, depression is a medical condition that can become debilitating.
-People who suffer from depression often have trouble eating and sleeping.
+People who experience depression often have trouble eating and sleeping.
 They lose interest in the world around them, including activities they previously enjoyed.
 People with severe depression may also be at risk of committing suicide.

 When attempting to deal with depression, some people find it helpful to understand how they became depressed in the first place.
 For people who have chronic pain, depression and the pain itself can often become a vicious cycle, with one condition feeding the other.

 The reasons a person with chronic pain may become depressed go far beyond the emotional.
 Chronic pain can actually trigger your brain to alter the hormones it releases, leading to reduced energy and poor mood.
 Chronic pain may also keep you from sleeping well or at all; sleep deprivation is also a major contributor to depression.